-Widely cultivated for its nutritious seeds, chickpea is thought to have originated in Turkey, Syria and Iran.
+Widely cultivated for its nutritious seeds, lentil is thought to have originated in western Asia.